HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/rendering_small_config.md

-## Sizing guidance for rendering in a single-node's upper limit Kubernetes configuration
+## Guidance for rendering with the upper limit in a single-node configuration

-This topic provides the details of the environments used for rendering with the upper limit in a single-node configuration..
-You can also find the test results and recommendations for the single-node configurations on this page.
+This topic provides the details of the environments used for rendering with the upper limit in a single-node Kubernetes configuration.
+You can also find the test results and recommendations for single-node configurations on this page.

 ### Methodology